 It’s hard to stand out as a broker or a robo-advisor these days but by combining both of those services under one umbrella, M1 Finance has few rivals.

-Active traders will still do better at a traditional brokerage firm like TD Ameritrade but investors who prefer a more hands-off approach will find M1 Finance to be a better match.
+Active traders will still do better at a traditional brokerage firm but investors who prefer a more hands-off approach will find M1 Finance to be a better match.

 Clients can choose a fully automated investing experience by purchasing Expert Pies, which are ready-made portfolios built by financial experts.
 Or they can choose to be more hands-on by picking stocks, ETFs, and even Expert Pies to build custom portfolios.